Hreichgelt/Hreichgelt/README.md

 ### Hi there 👋 It's me, Hans Reichgelt!
 A little about myself,

-I just graduated from the UNC-Charlotte Bootcamp with a Certificate in Full-stack web development.
-It was a crazy experience, but I'm so thankful I did it!
+Fullstack Software Engineer pursuing my second career!

-- 🔭 I’m currently working on refactoring a REST API to a GraphQL API.
+- 🔭 I’m currently working on creating a photo storage solution.
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently going back to the basics.
 - 🤔 I’m looking for help with landing my first job in tech!
 - 💬 Ask me about my experience with a fulltime bootcamp, and how I survived.
 - 📫 How to reach me: hreichgelt06@gmail.com | https://www.linkedin.com/in/hans-reichgelt/ | https://hans-reichgelt-portfolio.herokuapp.com/